AlinC10/Tic-Tac-Toe/README.md

 The project started as a simple game, but I decided to add elements that let users customize their characters to make the experience more engaging.

 - **Layout Strategies:**
+  - **Computer Opponent:** Implemented a bot with 3 difficulty levels:
+    - **Easy:** Makes random moves;
+    - **Normal:** Combines algorithms from `easy` and `hard` difficulty levels.
+It checks which algorithm to choose based on a random number, both options having a 50% chance to be selected.
+If the `easy` path is chosen, the bot will first analyze the board to check if it can win or if it's necessary to block player's winning path.
+If neither is required, the bot will use the `easy` algorithm.
+    - **Hard:** Uses the Minimax algorithm to verify all possible outcomes, making it completely unbeatable.
   - **CSS Grid:** Used for Home Screen.
 It centers the rules section using `fr` units while keeping the left and right player customization panels symmetrical
   - **FlexBox:** Used for the main `body` layout, the Game UI containers and more little containers from Home Screen to easily control elements distribution inside containers.
 - **Data Handling:** Player choices (photo, name, symbol) are captured on the Home Screen.
 When the game starts, this data is copied into the Game UI scoreboard.
 If the player skips photo selection, a random avatar is generated automatically.
 The username has a maximum length of 20 characters, to not break the game layout.